List of Saint Seiya: The Lost Canvas characters

 This article comprises a list of characters of the manga Saint Seiya: The Lost Canvas – The Myth of Hades by Shiori Teshirogi.
 The names of Athena's Saints include their constellations, and Hades' Specters include their destiny stars, being in both cases the last one their real names.
-As some of the characters appear only in this derivative work and not in Masami Kurumada's original manga.
+Some of the characters appear only in this derivative work and not in Masami Kurumada's original manga and as such are considered non-canonical.